isislab-unisa/trace-me-now/README.md

 ![General On-premise Server Architecture](docs/img/architecture-server.png "General Server Architecture")

-The above are two generalized architecture that you can build using this framework.
+The above are two generalized architectures that you can build using this framework.
 If you choose to build a serverless architecture, then you can take advantage of the *Amazon Web Services*, and the framework will help you in building new functions, setup a database, deploy new triggers and APIs.
 If you want an on-premise solution, instead, the framework provides you with a Python module which allows you to easily setup your server, add new events and APIs to the default provided ones, and each component of your server — *i.e.* a NoSQL DB, an MQTT broker, and a Python server — will run in an isolated *Docker Container*, so that you will not have to install dependencies and setup anything on your machine, but everything is ready to be used.

 ## Possible use cases